 Ant-ICON will proactively encourage the development and application of good data curation and propagation practices.
-Authors of Ant-ICON-supported products will be encouraged to deposit both metadata and new data/spatial layers into existing repositories, in particular the SCAR Antarctic Biodiversity Portal (biodiversity.aq), the 'Omics Links in Arctic-Antarctic-Alpine (A3) Research (POLA3R), the Antarctic Genetics Archive (AGAR), the SCAR Biodiversity Database, SOOS Map, and the Data Centres of NAPs.
+Authors of Ant-ICON-supported products will be required to develop a data management plan from the onset of their activities and deposit both metadata and new data/spatial layers into exis ting repositories.
+These could include the SCAR Antarctic Biodiversity Portal (biodiversity.aq), the 'Omics Links in Arctic-Antarctic-Alpine (A3) Research (POLA3R), the Antarctic Genetics Archive (AGAR), the SCAR Biodiversity Database, SOOS Map, and the Data Centres of NAPs.
+In line with the current SCAR data Policy a copy of the metadata will also be made available in the Antarctic Master Directory.
 This will be facilitated through regular interaction with SCAR's Standing Committee on Antarctic Data Management (SC-ADM), which will be represented on the Ant-ICON Steering Committee.
 Given the interdisciplinary nature of the SRP, other appropriate data repositories will be identified as required.